NeowayLabs/data-science-template/template/docs/project_specification.md

 ```

 #### Metadata
-> Your model's metada should be provided in a machine-interpetrable format (e.g. a json file) and include the following items:
+> Your model's metada should be provided in a machine-readable format (e.g. a json file) and include the following items:

 * a brief description: this model predicts the type of a restaurant cuisine
-* a measure of accuracy applicable for use of the model in other setupes (if applicable): standard deviation, accuracy, error matrix.
+* a measure of accuracy applicable for use of the model in other setups (if applicable): standard deviation, accuracy, error matrix.
 * model version
 * author
 * date created